niolabs/docs/docs/blocks/block-development.md

 ## Developing Your Block

 Once you have your block template repo, you are ready to develop your block.

 A good resource for block development is the {{ book.product }} base block along with blocks with similar functionality that have been developed using the {{ book.product }} framework.

+As outlined in your block README (rename it from BLOCK_README.md to README.md: `mv BLOCK_README.md README.md`), you will have the option to add properties, dependencies, commands, inputs, and outputs to your block.

 ### Base Block Class

 All {{ book.product }} blocks inherit from the base block class.
 You'll notice the first import in `example_block.py` from your block template is `nio.block.base`.
 If you explore the code inside `nio.block.base`, you will find explanatory docstrings for each method, including methods to override in your custom block along with higher-level context.

 The base block class uses the {{ book.product }} framework described below.
 Some good things to know about how {{ book.product }} blocks work:
 * signals are passed as lists ([see more here](/service-design-patterns/understanding-signals.md))
+* block properties are declared as class attributes, for example: `speed = IntProperty(title='Speed', default=30)`
-* block properties need to be called to get the value
+* block properties need to be called with a function invocation to get the value, for example: `setSpeed(self.speed())`
-* block properties are declared as class attributes
-* commands are declared as decorators
+* commands are declared as decorators, for example: `@command("emit")`
-* inputs/outputs are declared as decorators
+* inputs/outputs are declared as decorators, for example: `@output('false', label='False')` `@input('input_1', default=True)`

 #### Methods to Override

-The following method from the base block are designed to be overridden:
+The following methods from the base block are designed to be overridden:

 * **life cycle management**
   * `configure`: at the end of `configure`, the block is ready to receive signals.
 If an exception is raised during configure, the service won’t start.